-The Call for Papers for the 18th International Virtual Conference on Positve Behavior Support is now closed.
+The Call for Papers for the 19th International Conference on Positive Behavior Support is NOW OPEN!

-Read a guide created by the APBS Training & Education Committee on submitting a proposal to the 18th International Virtual Conference on Positive Behavior Support.
+Read a guide created by the APBS Training & Education Committee on submitting a proposal to the 19th International Conference on Positive Behavior Support.

-As you prepare your presentation proposal for the 18th International Virtual Conference on Positive Behavior Support, please consult the scoring rubric for APBS Conference presentation proposals.
+As you prepare your presentation proposal for the 19th International Conference on Positive Behavior Support, please consult the scoring rubric for APBS Conference presentation proposals.